bytewax/bytewax/README.md

 ##### Joining Streams

 Joining streams is different than merging because it uses logic to join the records in the streams together.
 The joins in Bytewax can be running or not.
-A regular join in streaming is more closely related to an inner join in SQL in that the stream will progress when the records match on the key.
+A regular join in streaming is more closely related to an inner join in SQL in that the dataflow will emit data downstream from a join when all of the sides of the join have matched on the key.

 ```python
 from bytewax import operators as op